mranenko/router-2020/readme.md

 # Vanilla JS Router

-This is an example of a simple router in plain JavaScript.
+Example of a simple router in JavaScript.

 ## How to run